ideas-labo/mmo/README.md

 # MMO: Meta Multi-Objectivization for Software Configuration Tuning

-This repository contains the data and code for the following paper:
+This repository contains the data and code for the following paper that is currently submitting for publication:

 > Tao Chen and Miqing Li.
 MMO: Meta Multi-Objectivization for Software Configuration Tuning.